Darren Gergle

-Darren Robert Gergle (born 2 December 1972) is an American Professor in Communication Studies and Computer Science (by courtesy) at Northwestern University.
-He currently holds the AT&T Research Professorship in Communication at Northwestern University where he directs the Collaborative Technology Lab (CollabLab).
-The locus of his research centers on human-computer interaction and social computing.
-He focuses on the application of cognitive and social psychological theories to the design, development and evaluation of ground breaking communication technologies.
+Darren Robert Gergle (born 2 December 1972) is an American professor in communication studies and computer science (by courtesy) at Northwestern University.
+He currently holds the AT&T Research Professorship in Communication at Northwestern University, where he directs the Collaborative Technology Lab (CollabLab).
+The locus of his research centers on human–computer interaction and social computing.
+He focuses on the application of cognitive and social psychological theories to the design, development and evaluation of groundbreaking communication technologies.
 His work is supported through grants from the National Institute of Mental Health, National Science Foundation, Google, Microsoft Research and Facebook.

 Early life and education

-Darren Gergle was born on December 2, 1972 to parents Robert and Barbara Gergle.
+Gergle was born on December 2, 1972, to parents Robert and Barbara Gergle.
 He is the youngest of three children.
 He is married to Tracy Lynn Zawaski.
-He graduated from the University of Michigan in December, 1995 with a Bachelor of Arts in Psychology and a Bachelor of Fine Arts in Printmaking and Sculpture.
-Six years later he attained his Masters of Science in Information (Human Computer Interaction).
-In 2006, he achieved his Doctor of Philosophy in Human Computer Interaction from the School of Computer Science at Carnegie Mellon University.Northwestern University, Communication Studies Department, hired him as an Assistant Professor in 2006 where he lectured for ten years.
-In 2015, he was appointed Professor of the same university where he currently lectures Technology and Human Interaction; Community Building Software; Applied Research Methods for Media and Technology and Python for Social Scientists.
+He graduated from the University of Michigan in December, 1995 with a Bachelor of Arts in psychology and a Bachelor of Fine Arts in printmaking and sculpture.
+Six years later he attained his Master of Science in information (human–computer interaction).
+In 2006, he achieved his Doctor of Philosophy in human–computer interaction from the School of Computer Science at Carnegie Mellon University.Northwestern University, Communication Studies Department, hired him as an assistant professor in 2006, where he lectured for ten years.
+In 2015, he was appointed professor of the same university, where he currently lectures technology and human interaction; community building software; applied research methods for media and technology and Python for social scientists.
 He is also currently the director of the CollabLab, a research facility where researchers explore how humans and computers interact in technologically-mediated environments.